 North Carolina pulls away from Long Beach State

-Caffey played 38 minutes and Ennis 37 as Long Beach got worn down in the second half and watched its 23-game winning streak end in front of a record crowd of 6,912 at the Walter Pyramid.
+McAdoo scored 12 points in the second half and grabbed eight rebounds as the Tar Heels ended Long Beach State's 23-game home winning streak in front of a record crowd of 6,912 at the Walter Pyramid.

 The Tar Heels (3-0) shook off a slow first half and got hot from 3-point range during an 18-6 run midway through the second half.
 P.J.
 Hairston had 14 points in a reserve role and Brice Johnson finished with 10 points and seven rebounds.